 1) Stay Calm: running with calmness down the hill is very important to conserving energy, protecting your joints and keeping your quad muscles intact for the push into the finish.
 Minimising breaking (jolting steps), keeping a natural stride and absorbing impact through bending your knees/hips/ankles on the steeper sections are things to practice in your hill sessions in the next week or two.
 Becoming comfortable running down will lead to an enjoyable descent on race day.

 2) The Natural Flow: the track has a higher side, steeper drops, etc. that will affect how you feel going down, particularly your confidence in footing and pace.
 Depending on what part of the track you’re at you will need to run closer to the top (right side) especially down through the various corners across the top avoiding the steep dips and drops.
 On other sections running in the middle of the road or closer to inside (left) side of the track will offer you a more direct and fast paced descent down the hill to the finish.
 Don’t be afraid to change from one line to the next to make sure you give yourself the best chance of running well.

-4) Be a kid: watching a kid run downhill is often the best example of what to do.
+3) Let it flow: watching a kid run downhill is often the best example of what to do.
 They pick the best line, relax and flow down the hill will great grace and simplicity.
 Try and tap into your inner child and get back to that downhill running of yester-year.
 Simply put, run every step on its own accord and have fun bombing down the most famous descent in Australian motor sport!

-Stay tuned for my next training tip, Preparing your Race.
+Stay tuned for my next training tip, Preparing your race.
 Remember, each week at 6pm UP Coaching Bathurst meets with a fully coached training session focused on preparing for the Mount Panorama Punish.
 Everyone is welcome and catered for.